PerticeVassly/PerticeVassly/README.md

 # Hi there! 👋

-I'm a Computer Science undergraduate at **Nanjing University**.
+I'm a Software Engineering undergraduate at **Nanjing University**.
 Passionate about full-stack development and system programming.

 ## 🔥 Interests
 - **Full-Stack Development**: Vue, Spring